Dental Checkups & Teeth Cleanings – Falls Church, VA

-When it comes to preventive dentistry, ongoing hygiene procedures and daily practices to prevent tooth decay and other dental diseases are extremely important.
+When it comes to preventive dentistry, ongoing hygiene procedures, and daily practices to prevent tooth decay and other dental diseases are extremely important.
 Attacking dental problems before they become bigger issues is the goal.
 We cannot stress enough how important dental exams are for your overall health.
 Untreated dental problems can increase your risk for a number of other serious health issues, including stroke, heart attack, high blood pressure, and much more.
-With just two checkups and cleanings each year, we can often stop dental disease in its earliest stages, therefore protecting your pearly whites while saving you from developing more extensive problems in the future.
-For the best dentist in Falls Church, the community knows who they can turn to: Dr. Berrada and Dr. Glickman.
+With just two dental checkups and teeth cleanings in our Falls Church, VA dental officeeach year, we can often stop dental disease in its earliest stages, therefore protecting your pearly whites while saving you from developing more extensive problems in the future.
+For the best dentist in Falls Church and McLean, the community knows who they can turn to: Dr. Berrada.

 During an oral exam, we will look for things like…